-Real-time noise monitors will be installed near the Lilyfield Rd boundary of the Rozelle civil and tunnel compound towards both the eastern and western end and one monitor near the southern boundary of the Iron Cove site (near the residential boundary), as indicatively identified on Figure 1.
+Real-time noise monitors will be installed near the Lilyfield Rd boundary of the Rozelle civil and tunnel compound towards both the eastern and western end, as indicatively identified on Figure 1.
 The location of the real-time noise monitoring equipment will be subject to the final work site layouts and availability of mains power and will be selected in consultation with the Acoustic Advisor (AA).